The Peter M. Friedman Neurodiverse Couples Institute

 Do you want to develop an expertise in the growing field of neurodiverse couples therapy?

 Do you want to enhance your skills as a therapist?

 Do you want to expand your practice?

 Get trained.
 Get certified.
 Get recommended on AANE's website.

-Online comprehensive training courses that teach couples therapists how to effectively treat neurodiverse couples in therapy.
+Online comprehensive training courses that teach therapists how to effectively treat one or both partners in neurodiverse relationships.

 TRAINING 101: Fundamentals of Working with Neurodiverse Couples in Therapy is a 10 hour, self-paced online course that you can access by computer, tablet, or smartphone.
-Developed by Grace Myhill, MSW (read more about Grace), this comprehensive training teaches you how to recognize, understand, and treat neurodiverse couples.
-By viewing couples through a neurological lens, you will see the impact that the couple's neurological differences have on their relationship.
+Developed by Grace Myhill, MSW (read more about Grace), this comprehensive training teaches you how to recognize, understand, and treat one or both partners in a neurodiverse relationship.
+By viewing couples through a neurological lens, you will see the impact that the partner's neurological differences have on their relationship.
 Learn by listening to expert lectures, intimate interviews with neurodiverse couples, and insights from a panel of therapists who work with neurodiverse couples.
 Downloadable PDFs of tools, tips, and additional resources are yours to keep.

 CERTIFICATION 201: Case Presentations & Advanced Topics in Neurodiverse Couples Therapy is an advanced training for those who successfully complete TRAINING 101 and want to enhance their skills.
 Participants meet with Grace Myhill, MSW, in small groups from anywhere via video conference.
 Present and get consultations on your client cases.
 Have a Q & A session with a neurodiverse couple as well as an expert therapist who works with neurodiverse couples.
 Upon successful completion, you will be listed on AANE’s webpage as an AANE Certified Neurodiverse Couples Therapist.